 Manage your class: lock students, let them speak, put the whole class on "mute".
 In short, it's as if all children are live in the classroom again.

 4) How does a hybrid classroom look like?

 The actual classroom setup depends on the number of students that you have in your class.
 With fewer students present in the classroom, it is more than possible to work from 1 room to respect the social distancing between students.
 If you have a lot of students present in your class, it may be best to split them into 2 smaller groups.
-In both cases you have a connection with the all the both students at home & in room using the conferencing software or i3LEARNHUB .
+In both cases, you have a connection with both students at home & in-room using the conferencing software or i3LEARNHUB .

 A) The hybrid classroom with 1 group

 This is the easiest way of working.
 The students who are present at school follow the lesson in your class in one group.
 The students at home follow the instruction moments virtually :

 B) The hybrid classroom with 2 or more groups

 If the group of students at school becomes too big, it may be best to split them up in smaller groups and have them use separate classrooms.
 In this setup, the teacher will host the lesson live in 1 group, while the second group of students follows the lesson virtually under the guidance of another teacher.
 In this situation, students can also follow the lesson virtually at home.
 It goes without saying that it may be good as a teacher to alternate the instruction moments in both physical class groups.

 So, in the end, you don't need that much to get started with your very own hybrid classroom.
 You can find some very useful tutorials on our i3ALLSTARS YouTube channel that will help you to get started with the i3LEARNHUB OnAir feature.